-On three occasions dating back more than 20 years, AACC’s Board of Directors has endorsed 10 principles of ethical conduct covering standards of professional conduct and development, healthcare practice, and research for the laboratory medicine profession.
+AACC’s Board of Directors has endorsed 15 principles of ethical conduct covering standards of professional conduct and development, healthcare practice, and research for the laboratory medicine profession.
 These guiding statements reflect the Association’s commitment to improving health and healthcare.

-- Uphold standards of professionalism, be honest in all professional endeavors, and maintain a high level of personal integrity.
+- Conduct oneself at all times in a manner that enhances the status of the profession: uphold standards of professionalism, be honest in all professional endeavors, and maintain a high level of personal integrity.

-- Avoid scientific and professional misconduct including, but not limited to fraud, fabrication, plagiarism, concealment, inappropriate omission of information, and making false or deceptive statements.
+- Not engage in any activity that will bring discredit to the profession or science, nor in any illegal or unethical conduct including, but not limited to, fraud, fabrication, plagiarism, concealment, inappropriate omission of information, and making false or deceptive statements.

 - Maintain a high level of quality in the product(s) of my professional endeavors, including validity and reliability of test results, interpretive opinions, publications, and scientific research.

-- Respect the privacy and confidentiality of protected health information encountered during the course of my professional activities in accordance with legal and ethical obligations.
+- Respect the privacy and confidentiality of protected health information encountered during the course of my professional activities in accordance with legal, ethical, and regulatory obligations and requirements.

 - Continuously strive to augment my professional qualifications, knowledge, and skills, and present them accurately.